frontenddogma/web-development-glossary/manuscript/f.md

 : → Feature detection

 Feed
 : A data format used for providing users with frequently updated content.
 Content distributors syndicate a web feed, thereby allowing users to subscribe to a channel by adding the feed resource address to a news aggregator client (also called a feed reader or a news reader).
-Users typically subscribe to a feed by manually entering the URL of a feed or clicking a link in a web browser or by dragging the link from the web browser to the aggregator.
-The kinds of content delivered by a web feed are typically HTML (web page content) or links to web pages and digital media.
+Users typically subscribe to a feed by manually entering the URL of a feed, clicking a link in a web browser, or by dragging the link from the web browser to the aggregator.
+The kinds of content delivered by a web feed are usually HTML (web page content) or links to web pages and digital media.
 Common feed formats are RSS, Atom, and JSON Feed.&nbsp;[†](#w-feed)

 Feed reader
 : → News aggregator